 Malabunot’s Reef is quite shallow with a slow steady current that usually allows for drift diving to cover a wide area.
 It is also a popular dive site for all levels.
 Sea snakes are common, while sea cucumbers, eels, and feather stars can be seen around the current.

-Although it is quite shallow, a slow steady current usually allows drift diving to cover a wide area.
-Sea snakes are common, while sea cucumbers, eels and feather stars can be seen waving in the current.
-Popular with all levels, this is a gentle dive on a healthy reef with abundant feather stars and plenty of both hard and soft corals.
-There is a wide variety of macro life, including many nudibranchs, eels and anemones with their clownfish, shrimps and crabs.
-Butterflyfish, pufferfish, lionfish and colourful cuttlefish inhabit the area.
+There is a wide variety of macro life, including many nudibranchs, eels, and anemones with their clownfish, shrimps, and crabs.
+As well as butterflyfish, pufferfish, lionfish and colorful cuttlefish inhabit the area.
 At the base of the reef, colonies of garden eels live in the sandy bottom.
 Sea snakes and the occasional turtle may also be seen.
 This site is perfect in windy weather since it is well sheltered.